carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .source}

 The first line in this example creates a variable `ch` which holds a channel object.
-This channel emits the values specified as a parameter in the `from` method.
+This channel emits the values specified as a parameter in the `of` method.
 Thus the second line will print the following:

 ~~~
 value: chr1